wsw22000/NW_project_one_hospital_costs/README.md

 ### Step 3.
 Evaluated whether average of 2011 hospital charges significantly different from the average of the 2011-2017 hospital charges.

-To determine if significant differences exist, utilized matplotlib to visualize data and Welch's t-test for p-value
+* Utilized matplotlib to visualize data and Welch's t-test for p-value to determine if significant differences exist between annual data and study period data.

+* No significant difference found.

 ![2011 Histogram](Images/Population_Dispersion.PNG)